 Unless you have a large advertising budget, you will want to take advantage of Snapchat the same way individuals do.
 For free.

 What makes this important to anyone who is interested in marketing with Snapchat is that you can purchase advertising space in the content.
-This allows you to reach the audience of the article, and this gives you a much larger reach than posting content on Snapchat alone.
+This allows you to reach the article’s audience, giving you a much larger reach than posting content on Snapchat alone.

 This is an innovative type of influencer marketing.

 When you sign up for Snapchat, they will first ask you for your email address, birthday, and phone number.
 Unlike most other social media services, they aren’t set up for business accounts.

 This means that you have to set up the same type of account for a business as you would individually.
 It also differs from most sites because you can’t set up a lengthy and detailed profile.

 Once you are registered and logged into the sight, you will see your ghost.
 No profile pictures here.
 Instead, you have your own personal ghost.
 Tap on your ghost to access your profile page.